 Peck said he didn’t have enough evidence to find that a part of the loan transaction involved a so-called true sale.
 Peck agreed to approve the transaction after ResCap agreed to remove the request for the finding from the initial loan request.
 The company will return to court in about 45 days to seek final approval.

 ResCap filed for bankruptcy yesterday with plans to sell most of its assets to Fortress Investment Group LLC.
-(FIG) The company listed assets of $15.7 billion and debt of $15.3 billion in its petition in U.S. Bankruptcy Court in Manhattan.
+(FIG:US) The company listed assets of $15.7 billion and debt of $15.3 billion in its petition in U.S. Bankruptcy Court in Manhattan.
 ResCap’s Chapter 11 filing is the biggest this year, based on liabilities, according to data compiled by Bloomberg.

 Ally will have protection against creditor claims in ResCap’s bankruptcy, said Laura Bartell, a bankruptcy law professor at Wayne State University in Detroit.